Our shelter disappears under your bed so you can't even tell it's there.

 The shelters are designed to allow you to go from a Queen bed-sized shelter to a King or vice versa with minimal additional mounting holes needing to be installed or removed.

 In order to keep the price as low as possible, our shelters are designed so the average person, or couple, can easily install it themselves in about six, or so, hours.
 With the modular design, it's easy to carry all the pieces of the shelter into your bedroom.
 There are only a couple of pieces that weigh around 130 lbs. each.
 The remaining pieces weigh much less.
 The largest piece can easily be carried into the bedroom by two people or brought into any bedroom on a dolly by one person.
 Check out the A.C.E.
 Shelter Installation Instructions to see just how easy it is.

-If you prefer professional installation, it averages between $150 to $200.
+If you prefer professional installation, it is $250 for a standard installation on carpeted or wooden floors.
+For ceramic tiled floors add $200.
 Call us for details.